Information for Responsible Employees

 - Email at anytime: firstname.lastname@example.org

-As a Responsible Employee, which behaviors should I be reporting to HDAPP?
+As a Responsible Employee, which behaviors should I be reporting to Harassment & Discrimination Assistance and Prevention Program (HDAPP)?

-Responsible employees are required to notify the Title IX Officer of any potential violation of the SVSH policy.
+Responsible employees are required to notify the HDAPP and/or the Title IX Coordinator of any potential violation of the SVSH policy.
 The SVSH Policy covers stalking, dating violence, domestic violence, sexual assault, sexual harassment, invasions of sexual privacy, indecent exposure, sexual intercourse with a minor, and violation of an Interim Suspension or No Contact Directive issued to a student as an interim measure under the SVSH policy.
 Refer to the Definitions section of the SVSH Policy for details about each behavior.

-What happens after I make a report to the Title IX Officer?
+What happens after I make a report to the Title IX Coordinator?

 Some Responsible Employee Do's and Don'ts

 Do not promise confidentiality.
-University policy requires that responsible employees forward information about potential SVSH to the Title IX Officer.
+University policy requires that responsible employees forward information about potential SVSH to HDAPP or the Title IX Coordinator.

 Do not attempt to collect additional information from the person making the disclosure.
 It is sufficient to report the information the person disclosed voluntarily without additional prompting from you.

 Do not conduct your own investigation into the allegations.
-If appropriate, the Title IX Office will collect additional information from the relevant parties.
+If appropriate, the HDAPP or an investigator will collect additional information from the relevant parties.

-Do contact the Title IX Officer if you have any questions or concerns not covered here or would like to arrange for additional training for yourself and/or your colleagues.
+Do contact HDAPP if you have any questions or concerns not covered here or would like to arrange for additional training for yourself and/or your colleagues.